 This initialization is called – automatic initialization.

-After the page is loaded, Angular looks for the ngApp directive (which indicates root of your application).
-If the ngApp directive is found then Angular will: load the module associated with the directive, create the application injector and compile the DOM treating the ngApp directive as the root of the compilation.
+directive is found then Angular will: load the module associated with the directive, create the application injector and compile the DOM treating the ngApp

 In addition to automatic initialization, there is also manual initialization (in case if you need to have more control over the initialization process).
 Below is example of manual initialization: